 After you’ve identified your monthly expenses, take a look at your day-to-day spending.

-How much do you typically spend on home improvement, groceries, transportation and entertainment?
-If you aren’t sure, dedicate the next couple of weeks to simply writing down every dollar you spend and what you bought with it.
-This will help you get a better idea of how much you spend on average (in addition to bills) as well as what you’re spending your money on.
+How much do you typically spend on groceries, transportation and entertainment?
+If you aren’t sure, dedicate the next couple of weeks to writing down every dollar you spend and what you bought with it.
+This will help you get a better idea of how much you spend on average (other than recurring bills) and will show you what you’re spending your money on.

 Next, decide on spending limits for the budget categories that make sense for you.
-Your categories may include those listed above in addition to pet supplies, travel, crafts or something else entirely.
+Your categories may include those listed above and/or might include pet supplies, travel, crafts or something else entirely.
 Be sure to make these limits realistic for your lifestyle.
 You can keep track of your set spending limits and actual spending in each category using our free CLARK Method budget worksheet.